HYMANSAYS is content writer Eric Hyman's creative portfolio

 Cabletron, now Extreme: Networks that make sense

-Before LCD became affordable, DLP projection TVs led the field.
-We made them look even more magical and turned "It's amazing, it's the mirrors" into a cultural catchphrase.
+Before LCD was affordable, DLP projection TVs led the field.
+We made them look even more magical and turned "It's amazing, it's the mirrors" into a catchphrase.

 Texas Instruments DLP: It's the mirrors (print)